 - If you need to cancel your appointment completely then 7 days notice must be given in writing or via email or the booking fee will not be returned to you.

-We offer a choice of two ceremony rooms:
+We offer a choice of three ceremony rooms:

-- The register office - which offers a simple and less formal ceremony for up to six guests.
+- The Thorpe Room - which offers a simple and less formal ceremony for up to six guests.

-Free car parking is available and an old stone archway in the gardens as a setting for photographs following your ceremony.
-The building is easily accessible for ceremonies with all rooms on the ground floor, double doors and facilities for the disabled.
-You are welcome to bring a photographer or videographer to capture your ceremony.
-There is also a loop hearing system, for the hard of hearing.
+Free car parking is available and there is an old stone archway in the gardens as a setting for photographs following your ceremony.
+The archway and gardens have been fitted with lighting to enhance photographs on darker days or for ceremonies taking place later in the day on winter afternoons.
+You are of course welcome to bring a photographer or videographer to capture your ceremony.
+The building is easily accessible, with all rooms on the ground floor, double doors and facilities for the disabled and there is also a loop hearing system in the Lawns room for the hard of hearing.